 Does gum treatment cause gum irritation?

 No. Your gum treatments for periodontal disease will not cause gum irritation.
-Think of periodontal therapy as a deep massage for your gums.
+Think of periodontal therapy like a deep massage for your gums.
 After treatment, your gums will feel refreshed and healthy.
 They may be a little tender and sensitive at first, but no irritation will occur.

 Will periodontal therapy cause gums to recede?